Marvel Comics Editors In Chief

 - Joe Simon (1940-1941): Co-Creator of Captain America, and one of Marvel's earliest resident talents.

-- Stan Lee (1941-1942, 1945-1972): Certainly the most famous in comics, and even those who think Jack Kirby and Steve Ditko did most of the hard work will attribute him as the most important editorial hand in the history of comics.
+- Stan Lee (1941-1942, 1945-1972): Certainly the most famous in comics, and even those who think Jack Kirby and Steve Ditko did most of the hard work will acknowledge Lee as the most important editorial hand in the history of comics.

 - Vincent Fargo (1942-1945): Handled the company while Lee was doing service in WWII.
 His main impact was a large amount of Funny Animal titles.